zhouhao/hexo-Web-Source/source/_posts/JSON-serialization-and-deserialization-circular-references.md

 title: "JSON serialization and deserialization: Circular References"
 date: 2017-08-10 18:34:02
-tags:
+tags: [Jackson, Json, deserialize]
- - Jackson
- - Json
- - deserialize
-categories:
+categories: [计算机那些事, Java]
-  - 计算机那些事
-  - Java
 ---
 In recent times, I did a lot practise of micro-service with spring boot.
 And handled a lot of JSON(Jackson) related serialization and deserialization issues.
 In this post, I will share some tricky how to "fix" Circular References.

 <!-- more -->

 **Note:** What I want to do are:

 1. I can serialize object to JSON string
 2. I can deserialize the JSON string to the *same* object(*at least all important info retains*)

 ### Circular References